devcode1981/File-Provider-Storage/README.md

 and more to run.
 GDK helps you install and configure all these different components, and start/stop them when you work on GitLab.

+## Contributing to the GDK

+The source of GitLab Development Kit is [hosted on GitLab.com](https://gitlab.com/gitlab-org/gitlab-development-kit/) and contributions are welcome, per the [contribution guidelines](https://gitlab.com/gitlab-org/gitlab-ce/CONTRIBUTING.md) and the contributor license agreements linked to from there.

 ## Getting started

 To start using GDK follow these three steps: